madhu221b/uva-dl2-team11/blogpost.md

 1. To replicate the results of the original study.
 2. to give our reader greater confidence that these datasets are a suitable benchmark for LRI methods, in the sense that improvements on these benchmarks can be attributed to an increased ability to solve the LRI problem.
-3. to provide a better characterisation of which LRI factors (e.g. oversquashing or oversmoothing) were important.
+3. to provide a better characterisation of which of the three LRI factors were most important.

 Because we had limited computational resources, we chose to focus on the Pascal dataset.
 Because this is a node classification dataset, it allows us to investigate long range interactions in ways that are impossible for graph level tasks.